jaywhtlw45/jaywhtlw45/README.md

 ## 🏗️ *Before Tech*

-I come from a background in **construction management**, where I led teams, tackled complex logistics, and delivered results under pressure — all skills I bring to software development.
+I come from a background in **construction** where I spent years solving real-world problems, reading blueprints, and building parts for complex projects.
+I also worked in sales management for over a decade, where I developed leadership skills and built strong relationships with clients and teams.

 ---